timschumi/gmod-discord/README.md

 The plugin doesn't work fully standalone right now, since direct HTTP accesses to the Discord API from the GMod User-Agent are disallowed.
-You will either need an utility that proxies requests with a custom User-Agent or through a custom HTTP library that allows for changing the User-Agent (for example the [CHTTP project](https://github.com/timschumi/gmod-chttp), which will be used automatically if it's installed).
+You will either need an utility that proxies requests with a custom User-Agent or through a custom HTTP library that allows for changing the User-Agent.

+One possible custom HTTP module is provided by the [CHTTP project](https://github.com/timschumi/gmod-chttp), which will be used automatically if it is installed.

+If the proxy-method is more desirable, you can change the API URL through the `discord_api` console variable.
+Please note that the server that you put there will receive your whole request, including the Bot token.

 ## Caveats